Francis March Hatch: Vice Presidency of the Provisional Government of Hawaiʻi

 Once he established his residency in Hawaiʻi, Hatch assimilated into the mercantile class of mostly Americans, but a growing number of Europeans and Chinese were also businesspersons.
 He became a protege of Sanford B. Dole, the representative to the island of Kauaʻi in the legislature of the Hawaiian Kingdom.

 In 1893, the mercantile class became concerned that Queen Liliʻuokalani would try to rescind the 1887 Constitution of the Hawaiian Kingdom, known as the Bayonet Constitution, challenging the share of power between the monarchy and the parliament.
 When the Queen tried to forcibly recapture power, the business leaders of Hawaiʻi supported the parliamentarians, led by Dole, and forced the Queen into total abdication of her throne.
 Following the Queen's abdication, a new provisional government was created under the presidency of Dole.

-While Hatch was not in Hawaiʻi at the time of the coup d'etat, Hatch was appointed Vice President of the Provisional Government in 1893.
+While Hatch was not in Hawaiʻi at the time of the coup d'état, Hatch was appointed Vice President of the Provisional Government in 1893.
 When the Provisional Government transitioned into the Republic of Hawaii, Hatch was appointed the Minister of the Office of Foreign Affairs by the newly formed Executive Council.
 As Foreign Minister, Hatch insured the Republic was represented in the world capitals and that every nation, including the United States, recognized the Republic as the legitimate government of the Hawaiian people.